BartBruininks/mdvwhole/README.md

 # mdvwhole
-Density based object completion over cubic PBC.
+Density based object completion over orthorhombic PBC.
 This repository will eventually be merged with [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation).
 All PBC will be supported in the future, but for now it is not!

 No copies of the box are made to complete the PBC, instead we use a graph based approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.
 The contact distance is based on